Pop-up stores in China

 Luxury brands open pop-up stores in China to connect with consumers

 Brick-and-mortar stores play a very important and essential role for luxury retail brands as it is where brand story and consumer experience meet.
 While a long-term physical store is able to achieve so, a temporary pop-up store will be able to generate more excitement and a more unique experience for customers.

-Chanel successfully launched a pop-up store in Shanghai named ‘Coco Game Centre’ last year.
+Chanel successfully launched a pop-up store in Shanghai named ‘Coco Game Centre’ two years ago.
 The Chanel arcade clearly went viral as people waited for over 2 hours outside only to get a peek inside.
 The store featured a make-up bar for customers to try on new Chanel beauty products, a series of arcade games for customers to win gifts such as lipsticks, lotions etc., and a few picture-worthy spots for customers to take pictures and upload on social media.

 Chanel seeks to establish a closer connection with its customers through a pop-up store interaction.
 It is a fun and creative approach for the brand to create a unique, immersive and personal experience to the customers.
 The big Chanel logos upon the wall, and the red, pink and black colors all comes together in the pop-up store to communicate and convey the brand’s story and its core value.